 Association of Social Anthropologists - Julian Richards TV - Simon Schama TV - Ancient Mysteries TV -

 One dig in Dorset unearthed remains so well preserved that we were able to reveal the lives of an entire Stone Age family.
-Julian Richards, Stories from the Dark Earth II: Meet the Ancestors Revisited: Families of the Stone Age
+Julian Richards, Stories from the Dark Earth II: Meet the Ancestors Revisited: Families of the Stone Age, BBC 2013

 The Dorset Cursus today – old earthworks barely visible after five thousand years of erosion. ibid.

-Orkney is home to a dazzling array of Stone Age monuments.
-(Scotland & Stone Age) ibid.
+Orkney is home to a dazzling array of Stone Age monuments. ibid.

 There are the remains of stone-age life dotted all over Britain and Ireland.
 But nowhere as abundantly as Orkney.
-Simon Schama, A History of Britain: Beginnings
+Simon Schama, A History of Britain: Beginnings, BBC 2000

 Eden: The original Biblical paradise … A prehistoric structure uncovered in Turkey has rocked the foundations of stone-age anthropology.
 Could the Bible’s oldest story actually be rooted in reality?
 Ancient Mysteries s2e8: The Garden of Eden, Channel 5 2017

 Rocks protruding from the ground on a mound called Gobekli Tepe. ibid.

-113,164.
-A 22 acre site composed entirely of circles built in stone. ibid.
+A 22-acre site composed entirely of circles built in stone. ibid.